Benefits of fixing your smile

 Is Missing Just One Tooth a Problem?

 Often, when a patient loses one tooth to decay, breakage, or injury, they will ask if it’s really necessary to replace it.
 Though the loss of one tooth seems insignificant, it can be very problematic.
 Unlike an orthodontist removing a tooth to create space, a missing tooth leaves space for neighboring teeth to shift in an uncontrolled manner.
 Left unguided, teeth rarely, if ever, move in a way that is beneficial.
 Other problems include chewing unevenly, often favoring the other side, creating additional wear.
 The best solution is to fill the space with a replacement tooth.
-This can be done with a dental bridge, or a dental implant and crown.
+This can be done with a dental bridge, or a dental implant and dental crown.

 I Have Pain in a Tooth, If I Ignore it, Will it Go Away?